ejnnr/ejnnr.github.io/content/home/experience.md

     description: |2-
       - Supervised by Prof. Fred Hamprecht
       - Analyzed the extensibility of Karger's contraction algorithm
-      - [Paper](/publication/karger) I wrote based on my thesis was accepted as an Oral at ICCV 2021
+      - [Paper](/publication/karger) based on my thesis was accepted as an Oral at ICCV 2021

 design:
   columns: '2'